 Without understanding the details of the Passover, many truths are lost—that’s why some christians don’t even believe that Messiah went to hell after He was crucified (the lamb must be cooked over fire, and not boiled, or eaten raw—Exodus 12:8-9).

-They don’t realize that the journey out of Egypt, through the wilderness, and to the mountain, represents the true path to salvation, and is mirrored in the priestly progression from the Outer Courtyard, through the Holy Place, and into the Holy of Holies.
+They don’t realize that the journey out of Egypt, through the wilderness, and to the mountain, represents the true path to the salvation of Messiah’s bride, and is mirrored in the priestly progression from the Outer Courtyard, through the Holy Place, and into the Holy of Holies.

 The “details” are where the truths are found.
 Learning the “details” requires a bit of effort, and often, just continuing in the lies one has believed is far easier than the work involved in uncovering the truths that are found in the traditions.